Hillgrove/Fallout2D20-Character-Creator/README.md

 The system allows users to create and delete characters, while also providing detailed overviews of each character's attributes, such as basic information, stats, skills, traits, and perks.

-The project is built using Python and Flask, utilizing SQLAlchemy and SQLite for database management, and Jinja2 for rendering dynamic HTML templates.
+The project is built using Python and Flask.
+It uses SQLAlchemy for ORM and SQLite for database management.
+Jinja is employed for rendering dynamic HTML templates.

 ### Key Features